The proper motion of Andromeda from Gaia eDR3: confirming a nearly radial orbit: Abstract

 \section{Abstract}

 We present an analysis of the proper motion of the Andromeda galaxy (M31), based on the Early Third Data Release of the {\it Gaia} mission.
 We use the {\it Gaia} photometry to select young blue main sequence stars, and apply several quality cuts to obtain clean samples of these tracers.
-After correcting the proper motion measurements for the internal rotation of the M31 disk motion, we derive an apparent motion of $53.6 \pm 7.7\muasyr$ with respect to the {\it Gaia} reference frame, or $62.0 \pm 9.6\muasyr$ after applying a zero-point correction determined from quasars within $20\deg$ from M31.
-Accounting for the Solar reflex motion we deduce a relative velocity between Andromeda and the Milky way (in a non-rotating frame at the current location of the Sun) of $46.7 \pm 40.8 \kms$, (along right ascension) and $-64.7 \pm 31.7 \kms$ (along declination), with a total transverse velocity of $V_{\rm trans} = 79.8 \pm 38.3 \kms$.
-These values are consistent with (but more accurate than) earlier Hubble Space Telescope measurements that predict future merger between the two galaxies.
+After correcting the proper motion measurements for the internal rotation of the M31 disk motion, we derive an apparent motion of $52.5 \pm 5.8\muasyr$ with respect to the {\it Gaia} reference frame, or $61.9 \pm 9.7\muasyr$ after applying a zero-point correction determined from quasars within $20\deg$ from M31 and a correction from systemic biases.
+Accounting for the Solar reflex motion we deduce a relative velocity between Andromeda and the Milky way (in a non-rotating frame at the current location of the Sun) of $42.2 \pm 39.3 \kms$ along right ascension ($40.0 \pm 39.3 \kms$ along galactic longitude) and $-59.4 \pm 30.3 \kms$ along declination ($-60.9 \pm 30.3 \kms$ along galactic latitude), with a total transverse velocity of $V_{\rm trans} = 82.4 \pm 31.2 \kms$.
+These values are consistent with (but more accurate than) earlier Hubble Space Telescope measurements that predict a future merger between the two galaxies.
 We also note a surprisingly large difference in the derived proper motion between the blue stars in M31 and samples of red stars that appear to lie in that galaxy.
-We suspect that this is due to contamination from a foreground stellar stream.
+We propose several hypotheses to explain the discrepancy but found no clear evidence with the current data to privilege any one of them.